 7.2 No Recording of Classes Students are not permitted to record any portion of a class, audio or video, without the prior written permission of the instructor.
 7.3 Copyright Notice Lectures and course materials, including power point presentations, outlines, and similar materials, are protected by copyright.
 You may take notes and make copies of course materials for your own educational use.
 You may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, wiki material, and other course materials publicly and/or for commercial purposes without the written consent of your instructor.
-8. Exam Policies - Bring student identification to exams. - Nothing is to be on/at one's desk during an exam except a pencil, an eraser, and the individual's student card - Do not wear baseball caps to exams - Do not bring or wear smart watches, music players, cell phones, beepers, or other electronic devices to exams 9.
-E-mail Policies The following policies apply to all emails between students and the instructor.
+8. Exam Policies (In Person) IN-PERSON - Bring student identification to exams. - Do not wear baseball caps to exams - Do not bring or wear smart watches, music players, cell phones, beepers, or other electronic devices to exams - Exams are open-book, but there is no communication in any form with anyone else allowed.
+As a practical matter, I would encourage you to study as if the exams are closed book.
+Students often find themselves pressed for time during exams.
+9. E-mail Policies The following policies apply to all emails between students and the instructor.
 Please respect the fact that your Instructor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
 Unacceptable emails will receive a reply saying only "Please see Email Policies on the course outline".
-Given hundreds of emails received from students, please expect at least 48 hours on business working days for your Instructor to respond to emails from students.
-Emails will not be responded at weekend.
-Make sure you plan your time in sending emails to receive timely responses.
 9.1 UWO.CA Email Addresses Only For privacy reasons, students must use their Western email accounts to contact their Instructor.
 The Instructor will not respond to emails from non-uwo.ca addresses (e.g. hotmail.com, gmail.com, etc.).
 9.2 Subject Line Must Include Course and Section Number The subject line of emails must contain the name or number of the course, and the section number in which the student is enrolled.
 The Instructor teaches different courses and sections and cannot properly respond to questions if they do not know which course or section you are enrolled in.
 9.3 Acceptable Emails - questions about the course content or materials - asking to set up an appointment to ask questions or review an exam - notification of illness or other special circumstances - providing constructive comments or feedback about the course 9.4 Unacceptable Emails - questions that may be answered on OWL or on this course outline - asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - · requests for grade increases, extra assignments, or reweighting of course components 10.
-Attendance It is expected that students will attend all classes.
+Attendance (In-Person) IN-PERSON: It is expected that students will attend all classes.
 The instructor does not provide access to lecture notes.
 Students are encouraged to obtain missed lecture notes from a fellow student.
 10.1 Short Absences.